gunnarfreyr/WindhawkTheme/README.md

-# WindhawkTheme
-My Windhawk settings
+# My Windhawk Theme settings

 Since quite few people asked me for the settings for my Windhark theme I made this gudie if anybody else was interested so I dont have to paste it over and over again to each user :)